 From diabetics to heart patients, almost everyone is being advised to include the bitter fenugreek seeds in diet.
-The most commonly claimed benefits are milk production, blood sugar balance, testosterone and male libido, and treating inflammation.
+It's famous for benefits for milk production, blood sugar balance, testosterone and male libido, and treating inflammation.
 If we look at the number of ailments, fenugreek is believed to cure, we might as well declare it among the top ranking super foods.

 You may know of fenugreek seed as a sweet and aromatic spice used in Asian cooking.
 However, fenugreek has a long history of use in traditional medicine around the world.
 It’s known to help with numerous health issues and can be safely taken long term to help manage chronic conditions such as diabetes, arthritis and heart disease.
 Otherwise, it can be used on an as-needed basis for stomach issues, menstrual pain and libido.